KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/Volleyball.md

 </div>

+Note that the function return the trajectory of the ball, along with the time of the serve if it was successful.

+### Test run

+Before I try to find the optimal velocity and starting angle, I will compute an average serve as a starting off point for further analysis.

-First I define the number of loops and the time-step for the Euler-Cromer calculation.
-Here I define the starting velocity and angle as two arbitrary numbers that give me a decent serve.
+First I define the number of iterations and the time-step for the Euler-Cromer calculation.
+Then I define the starting velocity and angle, and finally I call my function to compute the serve.

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">